eliabenv/LondonEconSeminars/README.md

 - `LBS` has recently exposed only past seminars on its official page.
 The parser is wired up, but you may see zero upcoming LBS events until the page is updated.
 - `Imperial` currently lists 2026 dates, speakers and titles on the source page, but not explicit times/venues in the visible page text.
 The tracker uses a 13:30-14:45 placeholder and marks the venue as unspecified.
 - `IFS` is currently scraped from the official upcoming events page rather than a structured seminar table, because the seminar page does not expose upcoming entries in a parser-friendly format.
-- `OCE-EBRD` is currently sourced from the OCE seminar-series page from Francesco Loiacono's webpage, which lists weekly speakers, titles and times but not venues.
+- `OCE-EBRD` is currently sourced from the OCE seminar-series page from Francesco Loiacono's webpage, which lists weekly speakers, titles and times.
+The venue is at EBRD HQ.
+For details contact me or Francesco.

 ## Requirements